Interval Graphs are Reconstructible: Related Work

 Regarding reductions, the reconstruction conjecture is true if all 2-connected graphs are reconstructible~\cite{Yang88}.
 A recent strengthening of this involves additional restrictions on the diameter, co-diameter, and triangle-freeness~\cite{MR4658425}.

 Many variants of reconstructibility have been considered over the years.
-These include reconstructibility from smaller subgraphs, for example, cubic graphs are reconstructible from the deck of two-vertex deleted cards \cite{Kostochka2021}, edge reconstruction, which for example, is possible for claw-free graphs~\cite{Ellingham1988}, and versions of switching reconstruction~\cite{MR787322,MR2839371,MR3218273}.
+These include reconstructibility from smaller subgraphs, for example, cubic graphs are reconstructible from the deck of two-vertex-deleted cards \cite{Kostochka2021}.
+They also include edge reconstruction, which, for example, is possible for claw-free graphs~\cite{Ellingham1988}.
+Finally, there are several different versions of switching reconstruction~\cite{MR787322,MR2839371,MR3218273}.

 The \emph{reconstruction number} is the minimum number of well-chosen cards that suffice to reconstruct the graph.
 The \emph{adversary reconstruction number} of a graph is the minimum number~$k$ of cards such that every $k$-multiset of cards uniquely determines the graph.
 It has been shown that almost every graph has adversary reconstruction number~3~\cite{Bollobas1990, Muller1976, Myrvold1988}.